W-David-Porter/acim/src/workbook/part-i/5-i-am-never-upset-for-the-reason-i-think/index.md

 ³The upset may seem to be fear, worry, depression, anxiety, anger, hatred, jealousy or any number of forms; all forms of upset will be perceived as different.
 ⁴Forms of upset are different is not true.
 ⁵However, until you learn that form does not matter, each form of upset becomes a proper subject for the exercises for the day.
-⁶Applying the same idea to each form of upset separately is the first step in ultimately recognising forms of upset are all the same.
+⁶Applying the same idea to each form of upset separately is the first step in ultimately recognizing forms of upset are all the same.

 #::: details Simplified